Synkyrian-Lab/synkyria-monitor-core/README.md

 - **SCP – Suspended Coherence Pulse**
   Measures how well validation performance is being “held” over a short window.

+Conceptually, Synkyria Monitor is an applied, finite-horizon stability dashboard inspired by the Synkyrian holding framework.
+In the underlying theory, the canonical quantity is the rigorous finite-horizon holding index

+\[ H_{\mathrm{rig}}(x;T) = -\frac{1}{T}\log q_T(x), \]

+which measures how “expensive” it is for a run to fail before a time horizon T.
+The indices CRQ and SCP implemented here do not attempt to estimate
+\(H_{\mathrm{rig}}\) directly; instead, they act as operational surrogates that capture crisis intensity (CRQ) and short-term held coherence (SCP) in a simple, conservative way that is practical for real training logs.

 Based on these indices, the monitor exposes a small **governance layer**: